Warm Sweet Potato & Kale Salad (Menopause Friendly Recipe)

 A Hormone Balanced Lunch & Dinner

-This vegan recipe can be made as a side or served as a main meal simply by adding a lean protein source such as organic chicken with the skin, tofu or a fillet of salmon.
+This menopause-friendly salad an be made as a side or served as a main meal simply by adding a lean protein source such as organic chicken with the skin, tofu or a fillet of salmon.
 Personally, I love preparing this clean eating recipe as a plant-based dish without any meat, and have shared it that way for this post.
 If you wish to make it a main meal and include chicken, add it to the roasting step below.

 Warm Sweet Potato & Kale Salad